DynamoFinance/vault/docs/Governance.md

 ### Governance of Governance

 The Governance Contract Owner may add or remove Guards at will up to the limit of MAX_GUARDS.
+The Governance Contract may be replaced with another one if 100% of all Guards vote to change to the same new Governance Contract.

 #### addGuard